nickmanning214/fajita/README.md

 ### Management of Sub Views

-There is no mechanism for managing subviews built into Backbone.
-The word "Sub View" is vague, and has many different meanings.
-The problem that Fajita wants to solve is to be able to fix a view as having a particular type of subview, and be able to reuse this subview in different parent views across different applications.
+While we want views to be portable, we also want them to be pluggable into other views.
+Fajita seeks to build a mechanism to include a view inside another view.

 ### Sub Models vs Flat Models (a compromise)

 Backbone applications are intended to work with a server, so it is convenient to keep models flat, since SQL tables are also flat and are joined by IDs.
-However, in front-end applications, managing
+However, in front-end applications, treating your application like you are managing rows in a table is both inefficient and doesn't feel right.
+Adding structure to objects is a much more front-end way of doing things.

 ## Philosophy

 In Fajita, a View is thought of as a wrapper for a template, and a template is an HTML structure with embedded behaviors (directives).